mikolasstuchlik/Rentgen/README.md

 ## Deprecation notice

 This package is deprecated.
 I strongly recommed using my [`arctool` and `closuredesc` scripts for LLDB](https://github.com/mikolasstuchlik/lldbscripts).
-You can achieve essentially the same functionality.
+You can achieve essentially the same functionality, without the need to add any Swift code to your program.

 ## Usage